 Bereavement Counselling Lisburn

-- Helping patients to view things more clearly or in a different way
+- Helping clients to see things more plainly or in a different way

-- Referring clients for other therapies when appropriate
+- Referring clients to other treatments when appropriate

 - Liaising with others (if necessary) to help make changes happen

-- Setting up any confidentiality issues and maintaining records
+- Setting up any confidentiality concerns and maintaining comprehensive records

 Counselling Services in Lisburn